LashcaPieterse/Simplify/README.md

 Alternatively, run the Next.js app (`npm run dev`) and browse to `http://localhost:3000/studio`.

+## Database (SQLite locally, Supabase/Postgres in production)

+- **Local development:** uses SQLite by default via `prisma/schema.prisma` and the migrations in `prisma/migrations`.
+Point `DATABASE_URL` at a SQLite file (e.g., `file:./dev.db`) in `.env.local`, then run `npx prisma migrate dev` to stay in sync.
+- **Production (Supabase/Postgres):** use the Postgres-specific schema at `prisma/supabase/schema.prisma` and migrations in `prisma/supabase/migrations`.
+Set `DATABASE_URL` to your Supabase connection string (with `sslmode=require`) and deploy with `npx prisma migrate deploy --schema prisma/supabase/schema.prisma`.
+- Keep the two environments separate: the default schema/migrations remain SQLite-friendly for quick local iteration, while the Supabase schema/migrations target Postgres for deployment.

 ## ISR revalidation webhook

 Configure a Vercel deploy hook or generic HTTP request webhook in Sanity that POSTs to `/api/revalidate` with the following JSON body: